faster-cpython/benchmarking-public/results/bm-20230810-3.13.0a0-f204b0a/bm-20230810-pythonperf2-x86_64-faster%2dcpython-no_untrack_dicts-3.13.0a0-f204b0a-vs-base.md

 | Geometric mean           | (ref)                                                                       | 1.00x faster                                                                      |

 Benchmark hidden because not significant (17): bench_thread_pool, mypy2, tornado_http, unpickle_pure_python, float, sqlite_synth, deltablue, chaos, asyncio_tcp, deepcopy_memo, json_dumps, raytrace, telco, mako, deepcopy, xml_etree_iterparse, bench_mp_pool

+# HPT report

+- Reliability score: 96.99% likely to be faster
+- 90% likely to have a speedup of 1.00x
+- 95% likely to have a speedup of 1.00x
+- 99% likely to have a speedup of 1.00x